How long will it take for my domain change to happen?

 Viewing Your Store During Propagation

 You can use this URL to preview your store until your DNS changes have fully propagated.
-In order to preview pages other than your homepage, add the end of the page URL that you are attempting to view after the .com in your temp URL.
+In order to preview pages other than your homepage, add the end of the page URL that you are attempting to view after the .com in your permanent URL.
 For example, if your contact page's URL is domain.com/contact-us, use store-xyz123.mybigcommerce.com/contact-us to preview the page.